 Wichita State University’s master’s degrees include a minimum of 30 graduate hours and usually take one or two years of full-time study to complete.
-Students have six years to complete their degree.
-The professional master’s degrees often involve some type of internship or fieldwork.
+Students have 10 years to complete their degree.
+The professional master’s degree often involves some type of internship or fieldwork.
 The research degree may involve writing a thesis or completing comprehensive exams.

 The thesis is considered a scholarly contribution to knowledge evidencing research or creative capacity, independent thought, and the ability to interpret materials.
 In some cases it involves original research or development of original works such as a painting or a manuscript in creative writing.

 The doctoral degree typically involves both coursework and a major research project.
 Students admitted to a doctoral program usually spend four to six years of full-time study completing their degree.
 Depending upon the field of study, the first two to three years involve classes, seminars, directed readings and directed research to provide a comprehensive knowledge of an academic field.
 During this time, students may also begin independent research projects.

 Comprehensive knowledge in the field is assessed through the qualifying exam.
 On passing the qualifying exam, a student becomes a candidate for the degree and must be continuously enrolled every semester for a minimum of two credit hours of dissertation research.